scratchaddons-community/suggestions/README.md

 ## TODO

+- [ ] Rewrite the services section to differentiate instructions between production and development
+- [ ] Add Upstash to the privacy policy
 - [ ] Add a new display mode to show more suggestions compactly
 - [ ] Find a way to improve performance?
 I'm sure my database queries suck
 - [x] This includes streaming of data on main page, and not invalidating data on nav to account or add suggestion, i think cuz in the page load it checks for the user from locals